|

 such as very fine-grade automotive rubbing compound, power buffing wheels, and so on.

-Some collectors wax bakelite cabinets after polishing, but I've not found that
+Some collectors wax Bakelite cabinets after polishing, but I've not found that

 worth the bother, if you've done a good job of polishing.
-Be patient,
+Be patient

-Cracks in Bakelite and plastic cabinets be reglued with cyanoacrylate ("crazy glue") if the break is clean.
+Cracks in Bakelite and plastic cabinets be re-glued with cyanoacrylate ("crazy glue") if the break is clean.

 Larger defects in a plastic cabinet can be patched with a product